ranocha/2023_elliptic/README.md

 by Cockburn, Guzmán, and Wang (2009) that is very difficult to implement in general.
-Next, we demonstrate how this method can be implemented efficiently using summation by parts (SBP) operators, in particular in the context of SBP DG methods such as DG spectral element method (DGSEM).
+Next, we demonstrate how this method can be implemented efficiently using summation by parts (SBP) operators, in particular in the context of SBP DG methods such as the DG spectral element method (DGSEM).
 The resulting scheme combines nice properties of both the hyperbolic and the elliptic point of view, in particular a high order of convergence of the gradients, which is one order higher than what one would usually expect from DG methods for elliptic problems.